Edit

 This example shows how to generate a response to a Q&A prompt where the response is returned as a stream of partial results.

-1. First we create a LanguageModel object to reference the local language model (we already checked for the presence of the language model in the previous snippet).
+1. Create a LanguageModel object to reference the local language model. *A check has already been performed to ensure the Phi Silica language model is available on the user's device in the previous snippet.

-2. Then we asynchronously retrieve the LanguageModelResponse in a call to GenerateResponseWithProgressAsync and write it to the console as the response is generated.
+2. Asynchronously retrieve the LanguageModelResponse in a call to GenerateResponseWithProgressAsync.
+Write it to the console as the response is generated.

 using Microsoft.Windows.AI.Generative;